megalus/stela/README.md

 ### TL;DR

-1. pip install stela
+1. In a new project run `pip install stela`
-2. stela init --default --no-confirm
+2. On terminal, run `stela init --default --no-confirm`
 3. Uncomment the `MY_SECRET` line in `.env`
 4. Add `from stela import env` and run `print(env.MY_SECRET)` in your code
 5. Uncomment the `MY_SECRET` line in `.env.local` and get the code again.